miss-dd/house_price_prediction_LR/README.md

    - Categorical variables are encoded for compatibility with the linear regression model.

 2. **Assessing Model Accuracy:**
-   - The accuracy of the linear regression model is assessed using the Residual Squared Error (RSE) and R-squared metrics.
+   - The accuracy of the linear regression model is assessed using the Mean Squared Error (MSE) and R-squared metrics.
    - Results and insights from the evaluation are presented in the `results/evaluation_report.txt` file.

 3. **Test-Train Split:**